 - Establishes the minimum requirements for examination and licensure.

-- Establishes educational standards for the accreditation of Vocational Nursing (VN) and Psychiatric Technicians (PT) schools in California.
+- Establishes educational standards for the approval of Vocational Nursing (VN) and Psychiatric Technicians (PT) schools in California.

 - Adopts regulations to clarify the performance, practice and disciplinary standards for its licensees.

-- Enforces the regulations governing the continued accreditation of VN & PT schools in California.
+- Enforces the regulations governing the continued approval of VN & PT schools in California.

 - Enforces the regulations governing LVNs and PTs by taking appropriate disciplinary action against incompetent or unsafe licensees efficiently and effectively.

 The Board is composed of eleven members with a public member majority (i.e., 6 public members and 5 professional members).
 Nine members are appointed by the Governor, one by the Speaker of the Assembly and one by the Senate Pro Tempore.